ca-schumacher/pred_Energy/README.md

 ## Approach

-After cleaning the dataset, I will visualize the daily energy demand for different days of the week, weeks of the year to gain knowledge about the different trends of energy demand.
+After cleaning the dataset, I visualized the daily energy demand for different days of the week, weeks of the year to gain knowledge about the different trends of energy demand.
-For this timeseries analysis I will use facebook's Prophet toolbox that is particulary interesting for timeseries with fluctations on different time-levels (seasonal, mothly, weekly etc.).
+For this timeseries analysis I used facebook's Prophet toolbox that is particulary interesting for timeseries with fluctations on different time-levels (seasonal, mothly, weekly etc.).
-I will apply this technique to predict the daily energy demand and the market price for a period of one year ahead.
+With this technique, I predicted the daily energy demand and the market price for a period of one year ahead.

 ## Modelling